 »Consul Integration Program

-By leveraging Consul’s RESTful HTTP API system, vendors are able to build extensible integrations at the data plane, platform, and the infrastructure layer to extend Consul’s functionalities.
-These integrations can be performed with the OSS (open source) version of Consul.
-Integrations with advanced network segmentation, advanced federation, and advanced read scalability need to be tested against Consul Enterprise, since these features are only supported by Consul Enterprise.
+By leveraging Consul’s RESTful HTTP API system, prospective partners are able to build extensible integrations at the data plane, platform, and the infrastructure layer to extend Consul’s functionalities.
+These integrations can be performed both with the OSS (open source) version of Consul, Consul Enterprise, and HCP Consul.
+For features in Consul Enterprise and HCP Consul, refer to the links below:

 The Consul integration development process is described in the steps below.
 By following these steps, Consul integrations can be developed alongside HashiCorp to ensure new integrations are reviewed, approved and released as quickly as possible.